mars188/Series-of-metagenomic-workshops/README.md

 module load gencore/3
 module load kneaddata/0.12.4
 ```
 Now, if we run ``` kneaddata --help ``` command, it pulls a detailed menu of this program and we can see all the available options that we can use.
+Please run this help command and try to find which option should go in the provided blanks.

 ```
 kneaddata \